© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Oddendale concentric stone circle is a scheduled monument protected by Historic England under reference 1011513.
 View the official record →

-I must note that I cannot locate reliable scholarly sources for a monument called "Oddendale concentric stone circle" in Westmorland, England, nor can I verify the National Heritage List for England reference number provided.
+I must note that I cannot locate established scholarly references to an "Oddendale concentric stone circle" in Westmorland within the standard archaeological and heritage literature, despite the specific National Heritage List for England reference provided.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011513.

 Oddendale concentric stone circle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011513.